What are root Causes of Addiction? Addiction Biological and Social Impact, Importance Of Recognizing The Causes Of Addiction & Relapse Prevention

 When used in conjunction with other treatment programs and addiction therapies, the social model of substance abuse treatment can help patients permanently change their lives for good.

-Causes of Addiction From a Biological and Social Perspective via the lens of Social Model of Addiction
+Root Causes of Addiction From a Biological & Social Perspective via the lens of Social Model of Addiction

 Considering addiction from a biological and social perspective allows more flexibility and individuality in our treatment regimens.
 When we look at the reward circuits in the brain, we can see rehab from beyond the medical model of “it is a disease” or the psychological model of “it is a bad habit.”
 Having our patients understand the biological causes of addiction can relieve a lot of guilt for the addict.
 At the same time, it also allows the patient to train their rational mind to think beyond their addiction.
 Performing this exercise in a social setting can help foster permanent behavioral modification that will make sobriety last a lifetime.